The-OpenROAD-Project/OpenROAD/README.md

 A list of the available tools/modules included in the OpenROAD app and their descriptions are available [here](docs/contrib/Logger.md#openroad-tool-list).

+## Git Quickstart
+OpenROAD uses Git for version control and contributions.
+Get familiarised with a quickstart tutorial to contribution [here](GitGuide.md).

 ## License

 BSD 3-Clause License.
 See [LICENSE](LICENSE) file.